Nwakakukaks/nwakakukaks/README.md

 ## 🧬 git commit -m "created_myself.js"

-🤖 Human who learned to code before speaking English.
-Not a metaphor.
-My parents claim my first word was "console.log" followed by uncontrollable crying when I encountered a syntax error.
+Learnt to code before speaking english.
+Not a metaphor, my parents claim my first word was "console.log" followed by uncontrollable crying when I encountered a syntax error.
 Passionate enough about coding that I regularly forget trivial matters like getting paid for my work 💸 - my bank account calls this a "design feature, not a bug." ⚠️

 ```javascript
 const me = {